 How to Care for Soapstone & How to Remove Scratches from Soapstone

-Most people who buy soap stone are selecting it because they desire a weathered or aged look.
+Most people who buy soapstone are selecting it because they desire a weathered or aged look.
 The worn rustic look of years of use is exactly what they are trying to achieve.
-If this is the look you are after, soap stone is a good material choice for you.
-If you are looking for a perpetually new and shiny look perhaps Soapstone is the wrong material choice for your project.
-Soapstone slabs, soap stone sinks and installed soap stone jobs are on our website to read about and look at the many design options and see how others have used soapstone to warm up their kitchens.
+If this is the look you are after, soapstone is a good material choice for you.
+If you are looking for a perpetually new and shiny look, perhaps granite or quartz may be a better choice.

 While soapstone can withstand very high and sustained heat as long as it is slowly applied.
 In fact many wood burning stones are clad in soapstone because of its unique thermal properties.
 Thermal shock is the sudden and dramatic temperature change.
 This is not advised.
 Thermal shock such as pouring boiling water into a sink suddenly sending thermal shock into the stone is an example of how you could damage your soapstone.